scherma/antfarm/README.md

   - Change the display type to VNC
   - Change the Video type to Cirrus (actually we want it to be VMVGA, but there's a bug with the virtualisation that makes the installer fail to boot with that setting)
   - Save the config and halt the VM
+  - I set my VMs up with UK keyboard layouts.
+You must also set the keymap in the VM configuration.
+I believe this should work with other combinations, provided the Libvirt keymap reflects the guest VM's, but I have not tested this yet.
 - Move the virtual disk file to /mnt/images
 - Set ownership to root:libvirt-qemu and chmod g+rw